-In many cases, an off-the-shelf environmental chamber is sufficient for this task.
+In many cases, an off-the-shelf environmental chamber is sufficient for this kind of accelerated aging.
 Even some critical applications can be handled by something only marginally more complex than a home oven.
-In these cases, provided you can verifiably maintain a steady 60ºC for weeks on end, then you can reliably simulate years spent sitting on the shelf under normal conditions.
+In these cases, provided you can verifiably maintain a steady temperature of 60ºC for weeks on end, then you can reliably simulate years spent sitting on the shelf under normal conditions.

-But there are some applications that require more.
+But there are some applications that require more than a steady temperature.
 This is especially the case when testing advanced synthetic materials, electronics, or medical devices/package integrity under ASTM standards (such as ASTM F1980).

 In the real world, these items may be subjected to massive swings in temperature, pressure, and humidity.
-Good accelerated lifecycle testing in this context demands equipment with precise and accurate temperature and pressure controls, customizable pressure and temperature ramps, detailed logging, automatic cycle repeat, and a flexible programmable control system.
+Good accelerated aging testing for these conditions demands equipment with precise and accurate temperature and pressure controls, customizable pressure and temperature ramps, detailed logging, automatic cycle repeat, and a flexible programmable control system.

-Many material degradation mechanisms come down to chemical reactions.
-And, In most cases, chemical reaction rates approximately double with each increase of 10ºC.
+Most material degradation mechanisms are governed by well understood chemical reactions.
+In most cases, the key chemical reaction rates approximately double with each temperature increase of 10ºC.
 As such, for monolithic synthetic materials—such as closed-cell foams, plastics, and polymers—it’s easy to reliably double their aging rate.
-On the other hand, for many natural materials (like paper), a 10-degree increase can make aging occur hundreds of times faster, especially as you begin to vary humidity, UV exposure, and other factors.
+On the other hand, for many natural materials (like paper), a 10-degree temperature increase can make the aging rate hundreds of times faster, especially as you begin to vary humidity, UV exposure, and other factors.

-Steam-fed industrial sterilizers have been a regular part of the industrial accelerated aging for decades.
+Steam-fed industrial sterilizers have been a regular part of industrial accelerated aging and shelf life testing for decades.
 But today’s autoclave market is dominated by purpose-built and “medical grade” units.
 These are optimized for a specific task—like curing composites or sterilizing instruments to be used during medical procedures.
 As such, they lack the flexibility, ease of use, and robustness of more traditional “general purpose” laboratory autoclaves.

-A general-purpose lab autoclave offers significant energy and cost savings over purpose-built sterilizers.
+A general-purpose lab autoclave offers significant energy and cost savings over purpose-built sterilizers for Accelerated Aging.
 More importantly, they have a much broader operational range with much greater cycle flexibility.
 For example, the Tactrol control units included in every Priorclave light industrial autoclave can easily run cycles of not just 0 to 120 minutes (standard medical cycles), or 0 to 999 minutes, but 0 to 999 hours—with “Automatic Cycle Repeat,” if needed.
 As such, a test item can be subjected to hundreds of identical temperature and pressure ramps without human intervention or “babysitting.”
-A military contractor can put a sample of their newest ballistic material in a Priorclave, push a single button, and walk away.
+A lab working on materials for military R&D can put a sample of their newest ballistic material in a Priorclave, push a single button, and walk away.
 Their Priorclave will run for weeks on end, simulating years of exposure to harsh conditions.